tambapps/groovy-shell-user-manual/index.md

 ```

 ### Schedule a script to run
-I introduced the notion of Shell Works, a script that runs directly on your device.
+I introduced the notion of Shell Works, a script that runs on the background.
 You can also
 schedule it to run later, and/or make it periodic.
 For example, you can write a script to check if
 there are some new articles on your favorite website and notify you about!